 Brent Cross West station, due to open in 2022, will be the first major new mainline station in London in over a decade.
 It will be positioned on the Midland Main Line between existing Hendon and Cricklewood stations enabling through journeys from Luton to Brighton.

-It will take under 15 minutes to reach Kings Cross St Pancras from Brent Cross West.
+It will take just 12 minutes for passengers to reach Kings Cross St Pancras from Brent Cross West.
 Kings Cross St Pancras is central London’s best-connected transport hub with direct rail access to Europe via Eurostar.

 At peak times, there will be up to eight Thameslink passenger trains per hour linking to Kings Cross St Pancras.
 In another three minutes, passengers will arrive in Farringdon for Elizabeth Line services (Crossrail).
 There will also be direct connections to Luton and Gatwick airports.

-It is expected that over 2 million journeys will be made by people from the station in its first full year of operation, rising to five million once the Brent Cross Cricklewood Regeneration is fully completed in 2031.
+It is expected that over two million journeys will be made by people from the station in its first full year of operation, rising to five million once the Brent Cross Cricklewood regeneration programme is fully completed in 2031.